-Usually the millimeter wave frequency band refers to 30GHz to 300GHz, and the corresponding wavelength is 1mm to 10mm.
-Millimeter wave communication refers to the communication carried out by using millimeter wave as the carrier of transmitting information.
+Usually, the millimeter wave frequency band refers to 30GHz to 300GHz, and the corresponding wavelength is 1mm to 10mm.
+Millimeter wave communication refers to the communication carried out by using millimeter wave as the carrier of transmitting the information.
 At present, the vast majority of applied research focuses on several "atmospheric window" frequencies and three "attenuation peak" frequencies.

 A large number of field test results show that millimeter waves have strong penetrating power to dust and smoke, and can pass through dust and smoke almost without attenuation.
 Even under the conditions of higher intensity scattering produced by explosions and metal chaffs, even fading is short-term and will soon recover.
 With the diffusion and landing of ions, it will not cause serious interruption of millimeter wave communication.